graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Field Ordering**

-Like with Object types, when querying a Tagged type, the resulting mapping of fields are conceptually ordered in the same order in which they were encountered during query execution, excluding fragments for which the type does not apply and fields or fragments that are skipped via `@skip` or `@include` directives, and fields which are neither the single matched member field nor
+Like with Object types, when querying an output Tagged type, the resulting mapping of fields are conceptually ordered in the same order in which they were encountered during query execution, excluding fragments for which the type does not apply and fields or fragments that are skipped via `@skip` or `@include` directives, and fields which are neither the single matched member field nor